The definition of a “returning resident” according to the Ministry of Aliyah and Immigrant Absorption.

 - Any authority of the State of Israel (including government companies)

 - World Zionist Organization or any of its institutions

 - The United Jewish Appeal

 - They did not previously receive assistance as a returning resident from the Ministry of Absorption.

-- They did not receive any assistance as a new immigrant from the Ministry of Immigrant Absorption during the previous two years.
+- They did not receive any assistance as a new immigrant from the Ministry of Aliyah and Immigrant Absorption during the previous two years.